-Figure XX.
-Bottom Left: GEBCO pan-Antarctic 200m resolution bathymetry product.
+Figure 9: Bottom Left: GEBCO pan-Antarctic 200m resolution bathymetry product.
 Top Left: MISR 500 m resolution sea ice roughness product (in metres from 0 to 0.3m) in the Amundsen sector overlaid.
 Inset: shows a zoomed in version of the GEBCO bathymetry in the Amundsen sector.
 Credit: Michel Tsamados and Thomas Johnson, UCL.

 Outputs: We will review the linkages between bathymetry and sea ice characteristics.
 We will compile the existing satellite datasets from optical imagery.
 We will further develop in the Southern Ocean a novel sea ice roughness product from NASA’s multi-angular imaging spectroradiometry (MISR) instrument.
 This work package will constitute the basis for a publication.